-First Citizens, CIT Announce Receipt of Regulatory Approvals for Merger
+FIRST CITIZENS, CIT ANNOUNCE RECEIPT OF REGULATORY APPROVALS FOR MERGER

 RALEIGH, N.C. and NEW YORK, Dec.
-17, 2021 (GLOBE NEWSWIRE) -- First Citizens BancShares, Inc. ( FCNCA) (“First Citizens”), the parent company of First-Citizens Bank & Trust Company, and CIT Group Inc. (: CIT) (“CIT”), the parent company of CIT Bank, N.A., jointly announced that their previous proposal to merge the two companies has received approval from the Board of Governors of the Federal Reserve System today.
+17, 2021 /PRNewswire/ -- First Citizens BancShares, Inc. (NASDAQ: FCNCA) ("First Citizens"), the parent company of First-Citizens Bank & Trust Company, and CIT Group Inc. (NYSE: CIT) ("CIT"), the parent company of CIT Bank, N.A., jointly announced that their previous proposal to merge the two companies has received approval from the Board of Governors of the Federal Reserve System today.
 The merger has previously received approvals from the Federal Deposit Insurance Corporation and the Office of the North Carolina Commissioner of Banks.

 Completion of the proposed merger remains subject to a 15-day waiting period and the satisfaction or waiver of other customary closing conditions and is expected to occur as soon as practicable in early January 2022.
 The combined company will operate under the First Citizens name and establish a top 20 bank in the United States based on assets.
 The merger will bring together complementary strengths of both organizations with First Citizens Bank's robust retail franchise and full suite of banking products and CIT's strong market positions, nationwide commercial lending franchise and direct online bank.